Past Project Deep Dive (Architecture, Challenges, Solutions)

 - Topic: Past Project Deep Dive

-- Definition: A structured discussion or presentation where you thoroughly explain a significant project you’ve worked on, focusing on its context, your role, the technical architecture, challenges faced, solutions implemented, and lessons learned.
-This is a common and critical component of technical interviews, especially for senior roles.
+- Definition: A structured discussion where you thoroughly explain a significant project, focusing on context, role, technical architecture, challenges, solutions, and lessons learned.

 - Key Aspects to Cover: